-My name is Amanda Como and I am running to be your next Councilwoman in Ward 1.
-Election Day is fast approaching and I hope you will cast your vote for me.
+My name is Amanda Como and I am running to be your next Councilperson.

-Over time, I have gotten to know many of you, each with varying backgrounds, opinions and approaches.
-Having this awareness gives me a better pulse on what residents - especially those with children - want to see in Westfield.
+I’ve been a Westfield resident for 15 years, and for the greater part of that time have served our community as a Welcome Club fundraising chair, class parent, softball and basketball coach, Girl Scout leader, PTO board member and much more.
+During my time volunteering, I have gotten to know many families, all with varying backgrounds, opinions and approaches.
+This awareness gives me a better pulse on what residents - especially those with children - want to see in Westfield.